Sid-Lais/attestation-check/README.md

 ## What It Verifies

-- **Intel TDX** — Parses the TDX DCAP Quote v4, verifies the ECDSA-P256 signature, validates the PCK certificate chain against Intel's Root CA, and checks TCB status via Intel's Provisioning Certification Service.
+- **Intel TDX:** Parses the TDX DCAP Quote v4, verifies the ECDSA-P256 signature, validates the PCK certificate chain against Intel's Root CA, and checks TCB status via Intel's Provisioning Certification Service.
-- **NVIDIA GPU Attestation** — Validates the GPU certificate chain (device to NVIDIA Root CA), checks revocation via OCSP, verifies the SPDM evidence signature using the device certificate, and validates all firmware measurements against NVIDIA's signed Reference Integrity Manifests — both driver firmware (22 measurements) and GPU BIOS firmware (10-11 measurements).
+- **NVIDIA GPU Attestation:** Validates the GPU certificate chain (device to NVIDIA Root CA), checks revocation via OCSP, verifies the SPDM evidence signature using the device certificate, and validates all firmware measurements against NVIDIA's signed Reference Integrity Manifests, both driver firmware (22 measurements) and GPU BIOS firmware (10-11 measurements).
-- **Session Binding** — Cross-checks the attestation nonce between the TDX quote and every GPU evidence blob, proving they belong to the same TEE session.
+- **Session Binding:** Cross-checks the attestation nonce between the TDX quote and every GPU evidence blob, proving they belong to the same TEE session.
-- **Model Identity** — Verifies the ECDSA signature over `EIP-191(model:sha256(request):sha256(response))`, confirming that the declared model signing authority processed this exact request and response.
+- **Model Identity:** Verifies the ECDSA signature over `EIP-191(model:sha256(request):sha256(response))`, confirming that the declared model signing authority processed this exact request and response.
 Reads `request_hash` and `response_hash` directly from the receipt.
 Also supports manual `--request-body` / `--response-body` flags and auto-probes other known signing formats.

 ## How It Works